mjmcnelis/RKM.jl/README.md

 ```

 ## Example
-This code example shows how to use the ODE solver:
+The following is a basic code example of the ODE solver's usage:
 ```julia
 using RKM
 using Plots; plotly()